lk101101/Names/README.md

 ## Overview
 The US Social Security Administration (SSA) publishes annual lists of baby names used during that year.
 This program can:
-1. process the data from the most recent dataset (2020) and the dataset from specified year
+1. process the data from the most recent SSA dataset (2020) and the dataset from specified year (choice 'p')
-2. print number of babies named with specified name in specified year and current year
+2. print number of babies named with specified name in specified year and current year (choice 'p')
 3. display a line graph visualizing the change in popularity from specified year to current year (choice 'p')
 4. return a random first and/or last name from a random year (choice 'r') with options to specify gender (m/f) and number of names to generate
 5. print information about a given name from BabyNames.com (choice 'm')